shrewdify/SipClient/README.md

-# DiameterRoClient
+# SipClient
-A very specific diameter client this code can be modified to meet you requirements.
+A SIP Client which can be used for developing sip applications and testing them